🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ—¨οΈ Language Barrier + 8.8 -- 30 English is official and widely spoken; very easy for English-speaking nomads.
+πŸ—¨οΈ Language Barrier + 8.8 -- 30 English is an official language and widely spoken across the island, making communication easy for most digital nomads.
+Chamorro and other languages are present but rarely a barrier in daily life.

 πŸ₯ HEALTHCARE